 Believe me when I say that your employees will work twice as hard and produce better results to avoid the transfer.
 Here, they are not getting reinforced directly.
 The removal of the unwanted situation is amplifying the desired behavior.

 Punishment is the kind of reinforcement used to put an end to the recurrence of an unwanted behavior.
-In simpler terms, it means implementing an undesirable consequence for undesirable behavior.
+In simpler terms, it means implementing an undesirable consequence for repeating an undesirable behavior.

 In corporates, it means penalizing your employees for doing something restricted.
 Penalizing acts as a reinforcer that stops the employee from performing that task again.

 Another way of punishing is suspending your employees for unwanted professional behavior.
 Punishment is usually used by managers as a last resort when other reinforcers are not working.
 This is because it might result in an inadequate response and stress out both the employee and the employer.